Posted by Sandeep Shelke on 30th March 2011

-Tags: bharat and sanskrit, sanskrit, Sanskrit and India, Sanskrit Proverb, Thoughts in Sanskrit
+Tags: bharat and sanskrit, Language, sanskrit, Sanskrit and India, Sanskrit Proverb, Thoughts in Sanskrit

 I always wondered about the GM (Genetically Modified) Crop Organisms.
 Many questions came to my mind, so thought of writing a small and simple article to make a clear understanding of GM:

 Genetic Modification(GM) or Genetic Engineering(GE) are used interchangeably.

 In very simple language “GM is insertion/deletion of genes of one living/dead species into another living species.”
 This has been possible only after discovery of DNA that too in 1973.
 GM crop plants are created for human and animal consumption using Molecular biology techniques.
 These plants have been modified in the laboratory to enhance desired traits such as increased resistance to herbicides or improved nutritional content.